 The project manager must standardize operating procedures for injection molders regarding the selection, qualification, and maintenance of suppliers.
 By approving supplier lists, documentation, and histories and instituting the appropriate corrective actions, a PMO can leverage a company’s procurement process.
 Ultimately, creating sound relationships between various departments and ensuring customer service is delivered to the highest standard can enhance the supply chain process and a manufacturer’s bottom line.

 The Project Manager Must Follow The Entire Work Flow

-An injection molder should have established methods to not only track initial order progression, but product production and shipping time frame as well.
+An injection molder should have established methods to not only track initial order progression but product production and shipping time frame as well.
 Standard procedures will help a project manager monitor changes in the manufacturing flow process and respond to fluctuations in consumer demand and supplier constraints.
-A discontinuity between the injection molder, third party supplier, and a client can create a lot of headaches for the project manager.
+A discontinuity between the injection molder, third-party supplier, and client can create a lot of headaches for the project manager.

 Logistics is especially crucial for the project manager.
 Not only must they orchestrate and evaluate injection molding procedures, but also strategically execute physical distribution processes.
 Manufacturing and delivery schedules often fall into very tight timelines, and because even a hiccup could disrupt the entire workflow, a project manager must verify the injection molder has easy access for shipping product and regularly scheduling deliveries.

 Measuring Supply Chain and Manufacturing Performance